sachinb20/HiddenObjectFinder/README.md

 consequently building an Action-Conditioned Scene Graph.
 The repo with the code for our work can be found here.

 **Please note that not all the code is the work of this project group**.
-We will use a basis provided by the DLG paper.
+We will use a basis provided by the following paper.
 For an idea of this basis, please utilize [this repository]([https://github.com/mit-han-lab/dlg](https://github.com/facebookresearch/interaction-exploration/tree/main)).
 However, we also merged these methods with our project contributions.